aniWeyn/astro-spinal-blog-tutorial-demo/README.md

 ***

 1. Clone repository to Projects folder (you don't need to create a new folder)
+2. Open Terminal
-2. On first ise run `npm install`
+3. On first use run `npm install`
-3. To start project use `npm run dev`
+4. To start project use `npm run dev`

 ## Deploying the project
+TBA

 `npm run deploy`